 - Fibrinous: This group consists of fibrin, a blood clotting agent, and leukocytes, a type of white blood cells.

 - Caseous: Caseous necrosis is a form of cell death.
 Affected tissue develops a cheese-like appearance

 - Hemorrhagic: This type involves a blood-based fluid.

 The symptoms of pericarditis can include the following:

-- Sharp pain in the chest, sometimes central, other times to the left; may decrease in intensity when sitting up and leaning forward
+- sharp pain in the chest, sometimes central, other times to the left, that may decrease in intensity when sitting up and leaning forward

 The symptoms are very similar to a heart attack.
 It is imperative to seek medical attention if you experience chest pain.
-A doctor can then rule out less serious conditions and perhaps investigate the reasons for the pericarditis.
+A doctor can then rule out less serious conditions and investigate the cause of the pericarditis.

-- Cardiac tamponade: if too much fluid builds up in the pericardium it can put additional pressure on the heart, preventing it from fully filling with blood - this can cause a fatal drop in blood pressure if left untreated
+- Cardiac tamponade: If too much fluid builds up in the pericardium, it can put additional pressure on the heart, preventing it from filling with blood.
+This can cause a fatal drop in blood pressure if left untreated

 The pericardial sac, or pericardium, consists of two layers, separated by a small amount of fluid.
 This fluid keeps the movement between the two membranes smooth.

 If the pericardium becomes infected and swells, the two layers will come into contact, causing friction.